 An agreement in principle refers to a non-binding agreement between a venture capital firm and a startup.
 It outlines the basic terms and conditions of a potential investment.
 While not legally binding, this agreement serves as a preliminary understanding between the parties involved.

 The Angel Round is the first funding round for a startup, usually involving angel investors.
-Angel investors are individuals who provide financial support to early-stage companies in exchange for equity or convertible debt.
+Angel investors or business angels are individuals who provide financial support to early-stage companies in exchange for equity or convertible debt.

 An angel investor is an individual who provides financial support to startups in exchange for equity ownership.
 These investors are typically wealthy individuals who are willing to take on high-risk investments in the hopes of earning a significant return on their investment.